 Treat yourself to a glass of wine

 Why?
-It may sound too good to be true but Spanish research has shown moderate alcohol intake is beneficial to immunity.
+It may sound too good to be true but Spanish research has shown moderate alcohol intake is beneficial with immunity boosting vitamins.
 Pick a drink high in polyphenols, such as red wine.
 But remember, moderation’s key.
 Research has also shown overdoing booze dampens immune response, so stick to a maximum of one or two drinks a day.3

-Why?
+So why should you consider supplements to boost your immune system?
 A healthy, balanced diet, packed with fruit and vegetables, is an immunity must.
-Missing out on certain micronutrients has been shown to lower immune response – particularly certain B vitamins, zinc and selenium, which aren’t always easy to get in your diet, especially if you’re vegetarian or vegan.
-If you don’t think your diet’s always all it should be, think about taking a multivitamin as insurance.4 One vitamin you probably don’t need to worry about too much, though, is vitamin C. The reason?
+But missing out on certain micronutrients has been shown to lower immune response – particularly certain B vitamins, zinc and selenium, which aren’t always easy to get in your diet, especially if you’re vegetarian or vegan.
+If you don’t think your diet’s always all it should be, think about taking a multivitamin or immunity supplements as insurance.4 One vitamin you probably don’t need to worry about too much, though, is vitamin C. The reason?
 While it certainly plays a crucial role in immune health, you only need to top up if you’re actually deficient – taking large extra doses to ward off a cold is unlikely to make any difference as the excess will just be excreted in your urine.
 Besides, vitamin C isn’t a difficult nutrient to get as it’s found in all fruit and vegetables – so if you’re hitting your five-a-day target, you’ll be getting enough.5

 Go for a walk